gioangeloella/content-system-toolkit/README.md

 # Content System Toolkit

-I pitched and built a Content Design Architect role from scratch inside a product organization — defining the role, building the content system, and rolling it out across design and engineering.
+I'm building a Content Design Architect role from scratch inside a product organization — defining the role, building the content system, and rolling it out across design and engineering.

-Along the way, I built a set of strategic artifacts: One-pagers, rollout plans, quality rubrics, governance models, and goal frameworks.
-This repo is the generalized, reusable version of the work — without company specifics and codified into templates anyone building a content system can adapt.
+Along the way, I'm creating a set of strategic artifacts: One-pagers, rollout plans, quality rubrics, governance models, and goal frameworks.
+This repo is the generalized, reusable version of all the work — without company specifics and codified into templates anyone building a content system can adapt.

 ## What's here